 The peak total serum bilirubin level in physiologic jaundice typically is 5-6 mg/dL (86-103 µmol/L), occurs 48-120 hours after birth, and does not exceed 17-18 mg/dL (291-308 µmol/L).
 Higher levels of unconjugated hyperbilirubinemia are pathologic and occur in various conditions.

 Breast milk (maternal milk) jaundice results from increased enterohepatic circulation.
-It is thought to result from an unidentified component of human milk that enhances intestinal absorption of bilirubin.
+It is thought to result from an unidentified component of human milk that enhances the intestinal absorption of bilirubin.
 One possible mechanism for hyperbilirubinemia in breastfed infants is the increased concentration of beta-glucuronidase in breast milk.
-Beta-glucuronidase deconjugates intestinal bilirubin, increasing its ability to be absorbed (ie, increasing enterohepatic circulation).
+Beta-glucuronidase deconjugates intestinal bilirubin, increasing its ability to be absorbed (ie, increasing the enterohepatic circulation).

 Maternal serum jaundice (Lucey-Driscoll syndrome) may result from the presence of an unidentified inhibitor of UGT, which enters the fetus through maternal serum.

 Deficiency of bilirubin-UGT leads to ineffective esterification of bilirubin, which in turn results in an unconjugated hyperbilirubinemia.
 Reduced bilirubin conjugation as a result of decreased or absent UGT activity is found in several acquired conditions and inherited diseases, such as Crigler-Najjar syndrome (types I and II) and Gilbert syndrome.
 Bilirubin conjugating activity is also very low in the neonatal liver.
 An illustration of bilirubin conjugation is shown in the image below.